groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/02_HelloWorld.md

  1. The `--classpath=.` parameter tells `groovy` to look for `.class` files in the current directory (denoted as `.`)
  2. 'Hello' is a little confusing until we remember that we named our script file `Hello.groovy`
-     1. When `groovyc` compiled our script it generated a class named `Hello` with a `main` method around our single line so that, behind the scenes, the code looked like the Java version discussed earlier
+     - When `groovyc` compiled our script it generated a class named `Hello` with a `main` method around our single line so that, behind the scenes, the code turned into something like the Java version discussed earlier
  3. And `Jerry` is the name of the person we're greeting

 The call to `groovy` basically says "Run the main method in the Hello class and pass it Jerry as the parameter".